redhat-naps-da/ml-toolkit-deployments/kubeflow/with-servicemesh/how-to-install-kubeflow-on-ocp-with-servicemesh.md

 # How to install Kubeflow v1 on OpenShift v4.6 with Service Mesh v2

 If you're looking to run a robust machine learning toolkit on an enterprise-class Kubernetes distribution with a microservice network, you came to the right article.
-This post builds upon the deployment path of earlier software versions [Integrating Kubeflow with Red Hat OpenShift Service Mesh](https://developers.redhat.com/blog/2020/04/24/integrating-kubeflow-with-red-hat-openshift-service-mesh/) with some tweaks along the way for current versions.
+This post is more of a procedure that builds upon posts from earlier software versions [Integrating Kubeflow with Red Hat OpenShift Service Mesh](https://developers.redhat.com/blog/2020/04/24/integrating-kubeflow-with-red-hat-openshift-service-mesh/) with some tweaks along the way for current versions.
 This process utilizes both the web console and the command line to perform the installation:
 ## Overview of the procedure
 1. Install Operators
 1. Create Projects
 1. Configure Service Mesh
 1. Install Kubeflow
-1. Customise a configuration
+1. Patch a configuration
 1. Observe service mesh
 1. Uninstall Kubeflow